List of Cthulhu Mythos books: Celaeno Fragments

 The Celaeno Fragments is credited to August Derleth.
 In his novel The Trail of Cthulhu, "Celaeno" refers to a distant planet that contains a huge library of alien literature.
-Professor Laban Shrewsbury and his companions traveled to Celaeno several times to escape Cthulhu's minions.
-Shrewsbury later wrote the Celaeno Fragments, a transcript of what he remembered of his translations of the books in the Great Library of Celaeno.
+The character Professor Laban Shrewsbury and his companions traveled to Celaeno several times to escape Cthulhu's minions.
+Later in the lore's timeline, Shrewsbury wrote the Celaeno Fragments, a transcript of what he remembered of his translations of the books in the Great Library of Celaeno.
 He submitted the transcript, which consisted of about 50 pages, to the Miskatonic University's library in 1915.

 Cthäat Aquadingen

 The Cthäat Aquadingen, possibly meaning Things of the Water (As Aquadingen can be translated from Dutch into Water/Aqua things), was created by Brian Lumley for his short story "The Cyprus Shell" (1968).
-This text, by an unknown author, deals with Cthulhu and other sea-horrors, such as Inpesca.
+This fictional work, by an unnamed author, deals with Cthulhu and other sea-horrors, such as Inpesca.
 It also contains many so-called Sathlattae, rituals and spells related to Ubbo-Sathla.
 It is first mentioned as appearing in northern Germany around 400 AD.
-A Latin version was apparently written between the 11th and 12th century, as was an English translation that appeared sometime in the 14th century.
+According the lore of the Cthulhu Mythos, a Latin version was written between the 11th and 12th century, as was an English translation that appeared sometime in the 14th century.

 Cultes des Goules

-Cultes des Goules, or Cults of Ghouls, was created by Robert Bloch (August Derleth claimed to have invented the fictional text, but this was denied by both Lovecraft and Bloch himself).
+Cultes des Goules, or Cults of Ghouls, was created by Robert Bloch (August Derleth claimed to have invented the fictional work, but this was denied by both Lovecraft and Bloch himself).
 The work is often misattributed to August Derleth because the fictional author is the "Comte d'Erlette".
-It is a book on black magic and the uses of the dead written by Francois-Honore Balfour (Comte d'Erlette) in 1702.
+It is a book on black magic and the uses of the dead written by the character Francois-Honore Balfour (Comte d'Erlette) in 1702 of the lore's timeline.
 It was first published in France and later denounced by the church.
-Only a handful of copies are in existence.
-One of the known copies was kept for 91 years in an arcane library of the Church of Starry Wisdom in Providence, Rhode Island.
+Only a handful of copies are exist in present day settings.
+One of the established copies was kept for 91 years in an arcane library of the Church of Starry Wisdom in Providence, Rhode Island.
 After Robert Blake’s mysterious death in 1935, Doctor Dexter removed the grimoire and added it to his library.

 Cultes des Goules is mentioned numerous times in the works of Caitlin R. Kiernan and plays an especially important role in her 2003 novel Low Red Moon.
-The text is also prominently mentioned in her short story "Spindleshanks (New Orleans, 1956)" — collected in To Charles Fort, With Love (2005).
+The text is also prominently mentioned in her short story "Spindleshanks (New Orleans, 1956)"—collected in To Charles Fort, With Love (2005).

 The book Cultes des Goules is also mentioned in passing as being part of a collection that was discovered in the titular castle in the 1981 novel The Keep, but does not appear in the 1983 movie based on the book.